 “Ultimately, it’s my decision since I am the one being proposed to.”

 Everyone turned their attention to Fortuna.
-She met each of their stares head-on with crossed arms.
+She met each of their stares head-on.

 “A union between the Campanas and the Romanos would be advantageous for the Campanas, yes,” Fortuna said evenly, “but it would also be advantageous for the Romanos.
 We would be able to expand our business to the west side and make use of the manufacturing plants there too.”
 Uncrossing her arms, she finished with, “Any hurdles that we could encounter on the way are nothing if you can see the bigger picture.”